AstarNetwork/astar-docs/docs/learn/dapp-staking.md

 However, this should not be a problem given how the system is designed.
 There is no longer _stake&forget_ - users are expected to revisit dApp staking at least at the beginning of each new period to pick out old or new dApps on which to stake on.
-If they don't do that, they miss out on the bonus reward & won't earn staker rewards.
+If they don't do that, they miss out on the bonus reward & won't earn any staker rewards.